jonasnorlund/apim-hack-cicd/README.md

 - Azure subscription with RBAC Owner role or a resourcegroup with RBAC Owner role.
 If the later is used the resourcegroup naming convention must be "rg-[six letters]" e.g. "rg-majnor".
 - A Service principal with RBAC Owner role on the resourcegroup to be used.
 - VS Code installed locally with the extensions "Bicep" and "REST Client".
 - Latest version of Azure CLI installed.
+- A GitHub account is needed.

 ## Getting started